thomvolker/Website_Thom/content/home/accomplishments.md

   description = """
   Research Master's programme

-  * Thesis: Applying Bayesian Evidence Synthesis on multiple studies measuring trust
+  * Thesis: The future is made today: Concerns for reputation foster trust and cooperation
   * Cum laude (GPA 8.7/10)
   """